daqingchong/daqingchong.github.io/_pages/about.md

 ------
 <ul>
 <li>
-I will co-organize a tutorial on "Robust Information Retrieval" at WSDM 2025.
-Looking forward to seeing you in Hannover, Germany.
+I co-organized the tutorial on "<a href="https://wsdm2025-robust-information-retrieval.github.io/">Robust Information Retrieval</a>" at WSDM 2025.
 </li>
 <li>
 I co-organized the tutorial on "<a href='https://sigir2024-robust-information-retrieval.github.io/'>Robust Information Retrieval</a>" at SIGIR 2024.
 The survey on robust information retrieval is available <a href='https://arxiv.org/pdf/2407.06992'>here</a>.